Bonded Carrier Vs. Non-Bonded Carrier

 Need Help With Your Bonded Carrier Code Application?
 Contact Us For Help Here

 Once the bonded or non-bonded carrier code application is approved, the carrier must obtain barcode labels.
 These labels display their bonded carrier code.
-Upon receiving a carrier code, carriers will have 30 days to obtain bar coded labels.
+Upon receiving a carrier code, carriers will have 30 days to obtain barcoded labels.
 Failing to have these upon arrival at the border can result in an administrative penalty of $1000

 Need Barcode Labels?
 Purchase Them From Us Here: Download Your Barcode Label Order Form

-It is important to note that CBSA has recently made a change to the bond requirements and that change is: CBSA requires the signature of the Owner, President, Chief Executive Officer (CEO), Executive Director or a similar highest ranking official with signing authority.
-A different company official can sign on behalf of the organization however, a certified copy of the bylaws authorizing the signature is required.
+A different company official can sign on behalf of the organization; however, a certified copy of the bylaws authorizing the signature is required.
 The signature of a witness is also necessary.